San Diego Elder Abuse Lawyer

 If as a result of the alleged abuse, the elder suffers great bodily injury, you could receive an additional 5 years in California state prison.

-If as a result of the allege abuse, the elder suffers death, you could receive an additional 7 years in California state prison.
+If as a result of the alleged abuse, the elder suffers death, you could receive an additional 7 years in California state prison.

 The enhancements for elder abuse have serious repercussions for people convicted under Penal Code 368.
 Yet, it is important to note that the only way to be subjected to these enhancements is for the issuing attorney to prove that at the time of the offense you knew the alleged victim’s age.
 Here the best defense is to attack the victim’s age!
 People suffer from dementia and sometimes don’t know how old they are.
 This means that until conclusive evidence is obtained verifying the victim’s age you must contest.